Reach out to us at to test drive the Platform.

 The files will be batched by sample, meaning that files with the same Sample ID metadata field will be processed together in a separate task.
 In our case, the paired-end files we picked already had the Sample ID field set to the same value.

-After adding the two FASTQ files, we can start this execution by clicking Run.
+After adding the two FASTQ files, we can start this execution by clicking Run in the task page and then once again inside the popup to confirm.

 When you start the task, a new page opens displaying the task's properties.
 To see all the tasks that have run or are running in this project, click Back to tasks in the upper left corner.